ajeetkbhardwaj/ajeetkbhardwaj/README.md

 <h1 align = 'center'> Hi 👋, I'm Ajeet Kumar Bhardwaj </h1>
 <h2>A Passionate AI and Quantum Researcher with a training background of Applied Mathematics with Computing from Bharata(India)</h2>
-Ajeet Kumar Bhardwaj is a passionate researcher and developer with a background in Applied Mathematics.
-His areas of interest include optimization, control theory, and machine learning.
-Ajeet has created a GitHub profile to showcase his projects and contributions in the field of Applied Mathematics.
-With a focus on practical and innovative solutions, Ajeet's work demonstrates a unique approach to problem-solving.
-His GitHub profile contains a diverse range of repositories, from algorithms for numerical optimization to projects on deep learning.
-Ajeet's expertise in Applied Mathematics and his commitment to sharing his knowledge make him an invaluable member of the GitHub community.

-## Application Area of Applied Mathematics
-Applied Mathematics has a wide range of applications in various fields such as science, engineering, business, finance, economics, and more.
-Some of the common areas where applied mathematics is applied are:

-    1. Optimization: This involves the use of mathematical techniques to find the best solution to a problem, given a set of constraints.
-Such techniques are used in areas like logistics management, scheduling, and financial planning.

-    2. Control Theory: This involves the use of mathematical modeling for the design and analysis of control systems.
-Control theory is applied in areas like robotics, aerospace, and chemical engineering.

-    3. Machine Learning: This involves the use of mathematical models to enable computers to learn from data without being explicitly programmed.
-Machine learning is used in areas like image recognition, natural language processing, and recommender systems.

-    4. Numerical Analysis: This involves the use of numerical methods to solve complex mathematical problems that cannot be easily solved analytically.
-Numerical analysis is used in areas like simulation, weather forecasting, and computational fluid dynamics.

-    5. Cryptography: This involves the use of mathematical algorithms to encode and decode messages, ensuring secure communication.
-Cryptography is used in areas like online transactions, military intelligence, and national security.

-Overall, Applied Mathematics plays a crucial role in solving real-world problems and advancing various fields.

 ## 💻 Technologies & Tools

-Here are some of the technologies and tools I've been working with recently:

 - Python
 - JavaScript